 The shrine to poet Amir Hamza Shinwari was also impressive.
 Outside it looked more like a jail, with thick walls and bars on the windows, the windows on the second floor only.
 Janice explained.

 “Fanatics who disapproved of the poet have twice tried to destroy or at least deface it.
-Each time the authorities have made it tougher to do.”
+Each time the authorities have made that tougher.”

 Inside they saw a second deterrent to defacement: an armed guard who watched those inside as suspiciously as any bank guard.
 He stared at the two women but when they approached him asking if they should leave their weapons with him he said he’d “been notified” that they would be coming and turned away to watch others.